openchoreo/openchoreo/docs/proposals/0537-introduce-component-type-definitions.md

           value: "5m"
   ```

 - **List iteration**: The top-level `forEach` field repeats a patch block for every item in a CEL-evaluated list.
 A companion `var` key is required to name the binding used inside the operations.
+Array filters (`[?(@.field=='value')]`) are available on every path—not just inside loops—and this example shows the binding selecting the matching container inline.

   ```yaml
   patches: